prommis/prommis/docs/superstructure/superstructure_function_documentation.rst

-refer the user to [BLS2024]_, and for estimating the number of workers needed per option we refer them to [Ulrich2004]_ (in this methodology, the number of workers needed are independent on equipment sizing).
+refer the user to [BLS2024]_, and for estimating the number of workers needed per option we refer them to [Ulrich2004]_ (in this methodology, the number of workers needed is independent of equipment sizing).

 Since [Ulrich2004]_ methodology allows for fractions of workers (since workers can be responsible for multiple parts of a